RPGroup-PBoC/mwc_growth/code/processing/microscopy/20181026_r1_37C_acetate_O2_dilution/README.md

 # 2018-10-26 37C Acetate O2 Dilution

 ## Purpose
-This experiment was a biological replicate of the high ATC induction range.
+This experiment was a biological replicate of the high ATC induction range in M9 + 0.2% acetate.

 ## Strain Information